 Informed consent

 Participation will be voluntary.
 We will provide participants with information based on guidance from the Norwegian National Research Ethics Committee, including information about the aim of the project, why we are requesting their participation, the voluntary nature of their consent, how we will collect the data and what will happen to it, and who they can contact for questions.
 We will collect written consent to participation in interviews (Appendix 2).
 We will collect separate consent to record interviews, using the same form—i.e. participants will have the option of participating without being recorded.
 Recordings will be stored securely until transcripts are complete, and then be erased.
 Transcripts will be made anonymous.

+We will also for permission and collect written consent from any people who we take photos or videos of during school visits or interviews.
+If those people are under 18, we will additionally collect written consent from a parent or, when this is not feasible, from their head teacher.
+(Appendix 3).

 Institutional ethics and data privacy protection assessments